McLaren

 After initially returning to the Indianapolis 500 in 2017 as a backer of Andretti Autosport to run Fernando Alonso and then in 2019 as an independent entry, McLaren announced in August 2019 that they would run in conjunction with Arrow Schmidt Peterson Motorsports starting in 2020 to run the full IndyCar Series, the combined entry being named Arrow McLaren SP.
 Initially having no ownership interest in the team, McLaren would purchase 75% of the operation in 2021.

-McLaren entered the electric off-road racing series Extreme E in 2022 and joined Formula E in the 2022-23 season.
+McLaren entered the electric off-road racing series Extreme E from 2022 to 2024, and also entered Formula E from the 2022–23 season to the 2024–25 season.
+Track-modified McLaren road cars have also seen success in sports car and endurance racing, with a modified version of the McLaren F1 road car taking victory at the 1995 24 Hours of Le Mans; the team is set to join the FIA World Endurance Championship in 2027, with McLaren Racing CEO Zak Brown's team United Autosports running the team and Dallara developing McLaren's hypercar to fit with WEC's LMDh formula regulations.